Bemarcru/Python_test_repository/README.md

 python image_cv2ROI.py ../A2-MaxIP_XY01_RGB_Cy5.tif

 python image_cv2mask.py ../A2-MaxIP_XY06_RGB_Cy5.tif

-and so on for the different images included.
+and so on for the different image files included in test Data folder.